How Steadyline Keeps Your Mental Health Data Safe

 In short

-AI in Steadyline never sees your raw journal entries.
-It receives anonymized aggregates only.
+AI in Steadyline receives only limited context for the feature you choose: structured tracking summaries for insights, and your message plus relevant recent context for Ask SAM.
 Row Level Security in Supabase isolates every user's data at the database level.
 Health Connect data never leaves your device.

 Steadyline protects mental health data through encryption, on-device processing for AI features where possible, and strict data minimization.
 The app collects only what is necessary for mood tracking and pattern detection.
 No data is sold or shared with advertisers, and users can export or delete all their data at any time.